How to Make Smoked Mac and Cheese

 All in All

 This is one of my favorite dishes to make on the smoker.
 The subtle smoke infused into the pasta and cheese adds flavor that is not overpowering.
-The diverse blend of cheeses gives it richness and a creaminess that is so comforting.
+The blend of cheeses gives it richness and a creaminess that is so delicious.

 Don’t forget to Pin this for later!